+The conversation here is not as simple as which is best.
 Each technology has its own strengths and weaknesses.
-The two types use different approaches and each is appropriate for meeting different printing needs.
+Both inkjet and laser printers are appropriate for meeting different printing needs.

 Generally inkjet printers have a price per page of around 20 cents, although this includes both black and colour cartridges — if you intend to print only black, ongoing print costs are generally 7-8 cents per page.
 Cheap black-and-white laser printers have a price of around 6c per page on average.
 If you spend more on a laser printer, the cost per page generally drops quickly.